gregorygavarian/Wordle-SQL/README.md

 |unlid|92|
 |...|...|

 `Unlit` is our second guess.
 And our third guess should not contain A, R, O, S, E, U, N, L, I, or T. Unfortunately there are no five-letter words that satisfy those conditions, so you can use `clint` as your second word.
+It matched on no letters.

 |Word|Score|
 |---|---|